-Friday Mostly sunny.
+Sunday Partly cloudy.
 Slight (20%) chance of a shower in the east, near zero chance elsewhere.
-Winds E 15 to 20 km/h becoming light before dawn then becoming E 25 to 35 km/h in the morning.
+Light winds becoming E 15 to 20 km/h in the morning then becoming light in the late afternoon.

 - observations list type